Catalina Foothills Unified School District: High school

-At Catalina Foothills High School (also known as Foothills), students are encouraged to take the highest-level courses that are appropriate for them.
+At Catalina Foothills High School (also known as Foothills and "CatFoot"), students are encouraged to take the highest-level courses that are appropriate for them.
 The high school offers 18 AP courses and an extensive array of honors classes.
 Career and Technical Education is composed of eight program areas: Agri-science, Audio Visual Technology, Bioscience, Engineering, Entrepreneurship Business and Marketing, Graphic Communications, Journalism and Technical Theatre-Theater Productions.
 Language offerings include Spanish and Chinese.
 Through a four-year program in engineering, Project Lead the Way, students can earn college credit at the University of Arizona.
 With about 250 members, the school boasts the largest high school marching band in Arizona.

 History

 The Catalina Foothills School District opened its doors in 1931 with nine students and a teacher, who met in a garage.
 In 1939, developer John Murphey sold 2.2 acres on River Road to CFSD for the sum of ten dollars, with the stipulation that the land be used for a public school.
 That summer, a two-room country schoolhouse was designed by Joseph T. Joesler and built by the Works Progress Administration.
 Originally known as the River Road School, the building is now the Murphey Administration Center.

 In 1993, the district went before the U.S. Supreme Court to argue that it did not have to provide an American Sign Language interpreter to a deaf student who transferred to a private, parochial school Salpointe Catholic High School.
 The district argued that, while the Individuals with Disabilities Education Act would normally require such services if the student attended public school, providing it for religious instruction would be unconstitutional.
 In Zobrest v.
 Catalina Foothills School District, the court found "that the Establishment Clause does not bar the school district from providing the requested interpreter." but also did not rule that the district is required to provide an interpreter.